ART & MONEY

 Vanja Ejdus, Milica Stefanovic in abnormally large dresses.

-An impossible love story between art and capital – a performance about loneliness, dependence, and the quiet cruelty of needing what you cannot live with.
+Art & Money is a performance about loneliness, dependence, and the quiet cruelty of needing what you cannot live with.

-Premiering in Belgrade, 27 November 2025.
-Available for touring.
+World premiere in Belgrade, 27 November 2025.

 Two women on stage: Art and Money.